 - Content providers – these are people in your industry or related industries who post good, quality content that’s worthy to share with your followers.

 - Use lists to classify users.
 Definitely make one for Influencers so you can easily follow them and share their content.
+Furthermore, if a list is public, other Twitter users can subscribe to it and anyone that you add to it will be notified.
+A private list is just that — private — for your eyes only.

 - Monitor your competition.
 See what their posting and how often.
+You can do this discreetly by setting up a private list.
+They won’t know you’ve added them to it.

 - Check what’s trending in the morning and then later in the day.
 See if there’s anything that you can use to spin your marketing message around to get more exposure.